 Aside from the verde components of this pea and asparagus risotto recipe, all the standards of basic risotto make up the supporting cast.

 While putting this Spring Risotto feature together, it struck me how this green risotto is somewhat reflective of our friend Paola.
-A beautiful person on the outside and within, humble, steadfast, and like the Parmesan in this dish – Italian do the core.
-Just like this Parmesan, Paola has the unique gift for bringing people together and keeping them together.
+A beautiful person on the outside and within, humble, steadfast, and like the Parmesan in this dish - Italian do the core.
+Just like this Parmesan, Paola has a unique gift for bringing people together and keeping them together.